Well, now is the time to wow your friends with these impressive fidget spinner facts.

 9. A band released their album on a fidget spinner

-Before their album release, Canadian band, Arcade Fire, announced that they were going to release the album on a limited-edition fidget spinner which featured a USB connection.
+Before their album release, Canadian band, Arcade Fire, announced that they were going to release the album on a limited-edition fidget spinner that featured a USB connection.

-Whether it was due to the popularity of the item or if they existed in the first place remains to be seen, as Arcade Fire are known for their elaborate pranks.
+Whether it was due to the popularity of the item or if they existed in the first place remains to be seen, as Arcade Fire is known for its elaborate pranks.

 10. Fidget spinners are world record breakers

 A world record exists for the longest time that a fidget spinner has been spun on a person’s nose.
 The record?
 One minute and 46 seconds by a staff member in the BuzzFeed office in New York in May 2017.